The Boundary Time Crystal as a light source for collectively enhanced sensing

 \acknowledgments \textit{Acknowledgements.---} We acknowledge the use of the QuTiP library \cite{qutip,qutip2,qutip5}.
 We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Walter Benjamin programme, Grant No. 519847240 and the Research Unit FOR 5413/1.
+AC acknowledges support from both the Spanish Ministerio de Ciencia, Innovación y Universidades and Universitat de les Illes Balears through the Beatriz Galindo programme (BG24/00134).
 This work was supported by the QuantERA II programme (project CoQuaDis, DFG Grant No. 532763411) that has received funding from the EU H2020 research and innovation programme under GA No. 101017733.
 This work is also supported by the ERC grant OPEN-2QS (Grant No. 101164443, https://doi.org/10.3030/101164443).

 \onecolumngrid